gitbase allows you to speed up queries creating indexes.

 Note that you can create an index either on one or more columns or on a single expression.
-In practice, having multiple indexes - one per column is better and more flexible than one index for multiple columns.
+In practice, having multiple indexes (one per column) is better and more flexible than one index for multiple columns.
 It is because of data structures (bitmaps) used to represent index values.
-Even if you have one index on multiple columns, every columns is stored in independent field.
+Even if you have one index on multiple columns, every column is stored in an independent field.
 Merging those fields by any logic operations is fast and much more flexible.
 The main difference of having multiple columns per index is, it internally calculates intersection across columns, so the index won't be used if you use non

 AND operation in a filter, e.g.:

 B), the index will be used for following query:

 SELECT * FROM T WHERE A='...'
 AND B='...'